lluisi/easy-install-php-qa-tools/README.md

 # Easy install PHP QA tools

-A really simple and easy script that downloads useful PHP QA tools like:
+A really simple and easy script to allow PHP QA tools to be ready on your system.
+This are the PHP QA tools:

 * [phpunit] - PHPUnit is a programmer-oriented testing framework for PHP
 * [phpmd] - PHP Mess Detector